What Are the 4 Best Bowling Balls for Medium Oil Lanes? Expert Insights and Recommendations

 Pref: High Performance Bowling Ball.

-For increasing amounts of bite and greater distance coverage, the core also includes N-Forcer Plus coverstock and the Hitman Enforcer.
+For increasing amounts of bite and greater distance coverage, the core also includes N-Forcer SF coverstock and the Hitman Enforcer.
 This combination ensures that the ball glides smoothly towards and through the lane front, as well as reacting on the backend (this is when you use it in heavy or medium lane conditions).

-What we like
+What we like about the DV8 Night Prowler

 • The finish is very smooth, yet has power in the hits